EBS 2026학년도 수능특강 영어독해연습 2강

 3 지구의 에너지 사용에 대한 인간의 진화

-Life on our planet can be arranged, more or less, into autotrophs and heterotrophs, organisms that exploit energy from the sun or chemical reactions, ____ organisms that take energy from those who’ve already captured it.
+Life on our planet can be arranged, more or less, into autotrophs and heterotrophs, organisms that exploit energy from the sun or chemical reactions, and organisms that take energy from those ____ already captured it.

-The ____ big shift came in the mechanisation of processes that gave us the Industrial Revolution.
+____ next big shift came in the mechanisation of processes that gave us the Industrial Revolution.

 4 전 세계 미디어 기관이 직면한 어려움

-Local ____ in particular is increasingly under threat.
+Local news in particular is increasingly under ____

-To retain high levels of profitability, media corporations have closed or merged titles and cut jobs, often moving journalists long distances away from the communities they serve and no longer being able to provide content of relevance ____ them.
+____ retain high levels of profitability, media corporations have closed or merged titles and cut jobs, often moving journalists long distances away from the communities they serve and no longer being able to provide content of relevance to them.

 In short, a profit-driven response means media ____ ever more unsustainable.